Growth strategy pays off for top Belgian restaurant

-BRUGES, Belgium, April 10 (Reuters) - Sommelier Joachim Boudens bends down and plucks a few stalks of sorrel from the ground.
+BRUGES, Belgium (Reuters) - Sommelier Joachim Boudens bends down and plucks a few stalks of sorrel from the ground.
 He eats the herb, testing its flavour.

 He knows it has just the right sour taste because it was grown on his own farm, which provides vegetables, herbs and flowers to Hertog Jan, Belgium’s latest three-star Michelin restaurant.